unm-digital-futures/digital-history-review/docs/essays/sunshine-building.md

 src="images/Sunshine6.jpg"
 %}

+The most recent headline of the Sunshine Building in the news was a graffiti incident that occurred in 2015 when vandals climbed to the top of the building and defaced the building’s facade.
+The news article explains that concerns of the buildings historic value and height of the building would make it difficult to clean up the graffiti [^KRQE-Article].
 Other than this article in the news, there is not much references about the historic value of the Sunshine Building to the city of Albuquerque which is only solidified upon visiting the theater for a concert and seeing the shambles the building is in versus the prestige it once held.

 ### Sunshine Building in the future